slackapi/template-action-and-dialog/diff.md

 Now all the Blueprints examples have been updated with new Slack platform features.
 So what are the *diffs* in this updated example?

 ---
+## Changes made in January 2020

+### OAuth Scopes and Permission

+We’ve made major improvements to the way scopes work for apps.
+The bot scope used to be very broad and permissive, but now you can request more specific and granular permissions for your app.

+This sample app used to need only bot scope, but now you need the `chat:write` to allow the bot to post messages in channels.
+But no other actions.

+We recommend selecting only the scopes your app needs.
+Requesting too many scopes can cause your app to be restricted by a team’s Admin or App Manager.

+Please read [Scopes and permissions](https://api.slack.com/scopes) to figure out which scopes you need.

+---
 ## Changes made in October 2019